Logo Wiki alone 1.2

 When it comes to weapon upgrades for a Ringmaster, the element on the weapon doesn’t matter—it’s purely cosmetic.
 So, don’t stress about adding an element; it won’t affect your performance.
 However, adding an INT bonus to your weapon with a Scroll of Intelligence can be beneficial.
 While higher INT bonuses are great, a +2 INT is usually sufficient, so there’s no need to overspend for minimal gains.

 Regarding weapon upgrades, something like a Legendary Golden Stick +10 isn’t crucial for Ringmasters.
-Upgrading to +6 with a Scroll of SProtects (Low) can help increase your damage slightly, but higher upgrades like +7, +8, or +10 won’t significantly impact your damage output like they would for other classes, such as Blades.
+Upgrading to +6 with Low Scroll of SProtect can help increase your damage slightly, but higher upgrades like +7, +8, or +10 won’t significantly impact your damage output like they would for other classes, such as Blades.
 Instead of obsessing over reaching +10, focus on other aspects like skill damage and socketing.

 Socketing for Ringmasters